runemadsen/random-forest-processing-opencv/README.md

 Random Forest in Processing and OpenCV
 ======================================

-This repository has a bunch of examples that show how to implement the machine learning algorithm Random Forest in Processing using the OpenCV library for Processing.
+This repository has a (hopefully growing) number of examples that shows how to implement the machine learning algorithm Random Forest in Processing using the OpenCV library for Processing.

 Examples
 --------